Voi: Train

 Voi has two railway stations.
-The first and older station lies on the Kenya-Uganda Railway which was built by the British between 1895 and 1901 linking the port of Mombasa with Uganda.
-This station also forms the junction between the main line and a smaller, now abandoned line to Taveta at the Tanzania border.
+The first older station lies on the Kenya-Uganda Railway which was built by the British between 1895 and 1901 linking the port of Mombasa with Uganda.
+This station also forms the junction between the main line and a smaller, now abandoned line to Taveta on the Tanzania border.
 The second, newer, railway station serves the Mombasa–Nairobi Standard Gauge Railway.
 Passenger trains on the newer railway line have four daily stopovers in Voi (two either way).
-Passenger services on the old, British-built railway ceased in May 2017 but freight trains continue running on that line.
+Passenger services on the old, British-built railway ceased in May 2017 but freight trains continue running on the line.

 View of one of the streets in the centre of Voi town.

 Taxi

 Taxis are available in the town centre with fares negotiated rather than regulated.
 They service various routes mainly to residential estates such as Mwakingali, Ikanga, Sikujua, Mabomani, Birikani, Sofia, Kaloleni, Tanzania, Msinga, Kariakoo, Msambweni and Mazeras.